shorepine/tulipcc/docs/tulip_debug.md

 Wrote gmon.out
 ```

+(I had to install telnet on my mac to get this to work - `brew install telnet` did it.)

 `gmon.out` will get written to your local host computer wherever `openocd` is running.

 Now we need to process this `gmon.out` file using `gprof`.